jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

   name: python3
 ---

-**THIS CHAPTER IS CURRENTLY UNDER CONSTRUCTION!!!**

 (information-theory)=
 # Information theory

 This chapter marks a pivotal shift in the book, moving from our focused exploration of abstract probability theory to practicalities of building and training probabilistic models.
-Subsequent chapters construct estimators and statistics and develop their theories, all of this with the overarching goal of leveraging these newfound tools to discover answers to specific questions or inquiries of particular interest.
-Most texts on mathematical statistics make a similar transition to similar material that they call _inferential statistics_---but whatever it might be called, we are trying to do the same thing: _Learn from data_.
+Along with this, subsequent chapters construct estimators and statistics and develop their theories, all with the overarching goal of leveraging these newfound tools to discover answers to specific questions or inquiries of particular interest.
+Most texts on mathematical statistics make a similar transition to similar material that they call _inferential statistics_---but whatever it might be called, we are all trying to do the same thing: _Learn from data_.

 The current chapter describes tools and techniques drawn from the _theory of information_, which is a charming amalgamation of practical engineering and theoretical mathematics.
 This theory provides us with a method for measuring a particular form of _information_, but it also gives us techniques for quantifying related degrees of _surprise_, _uncertainty_, and _entropy_.
 In the upcoming chapters, our primary use for these measures will be to train and choose probabilistic models, but the theory reaches way beyond into physics, coding theory, computer science, neuroscience, biology, economics, the theory of complex systems, and many other fields.

-We will begin the chapter with a section to help introduce the specific type of _information_ that this theory purports to study.
-This first section is purely expository and draws motivation from the roots of information theory in practical engineering and coding theory.
-However, for reasons of space and time, beyond the first section we do not elaborate any further on the connections between information theory and coding theory---for that, we will point the interested reader to one of the standard textbooks on information theory, like {cite}`CoverThomas2006`, {cite}`MacKay2003`, and {cite}`Ash2012`.
-The hurried reader may skip the first section if they would like, it contains no material necessary for the remaining sections.
+Though it has its roots in engineering, our primary view on information theory is a mathematical one.
+For reasons of space and time, we cannot include or describe any of the many fascinating applications to coding theory and the like---for that, we will point the interested reader to one of the standard textbooks on information theory, like {cite}`CoverThomas2006`, {cite}`MacKay2003`, and {cite}`Ash2012`.
+Also, one can do little better than reading Claude Shannon's foundational paper {cite}`Shannon1948` in which information theory as a mathematical discipline was first described---though it is over three-quarters of a century old, it still reads amazingly well.
+The survey article {cite}`Rioul2021` is also an enlightening read.

-Though information theory has its roots in engineering concerns, it is at its core a purely mathematical theory.
-In the second section of this chapter, we define and study the first two of the three central quantities in the mathematical theory called _Shannon information_ and _Shannon entropy_---after that, in the third section, we define the third of these important quantities called _Kullback Leibler (KL) divergence_.
+In the first section of this chapter, we define and study the first two of the four central quantities in information theory called _Shannon information_ and _Shannon entropy_---after that, in the second section, we define the third quantity called _Kullback Leibler (KL) divergence_.
 It is mostly this latter quantity that will be of primary use in the following chapters, since it provides a generalized notion of "distance" between probability distributions.
-Finally, we end the chapter with a discussion of the _mutual information_ between two random vectors, which may be conceptualized as a generalized (nonnegative) correlation measure that vanishes exactly when the variables are independent.
+Finally, we end the chapter with the third section where we define and discuss the _mutual information_ shared between two random variables, which may be conceptualized as a generalized correlation measure that vanishes exactly when the variables are independent.
+This discussion is framed in the context of "flows" of "information" or "influence," foreshadowing the probabilistic models that we will study in depth in {numref}`Chapter %s <prob-models>`.